-~Parameters for cms_suspend_component ( denotes optional parameters)~
+Parameters for cms_suspend_component ( denotes optional parameters)

-To use the "cms_suspend_component"-goal, you must first of all include the CMS-capability in your ADF (if
+To use the "cms_suspend_component"-goal, you must first of all include the CMS-capability in your ADF (if not yet done in order to use other goals of the CMS-capability) and set a reference to the goal as described below:

+'''

+<capabilities>

-... <capabilities> <capability name="cmscap" file="jadex.bdi.planlib.cms.CMS" /> ... </capabilities> ... <goals> <achievegoalref name="cms_suspend_component"> <concrete ref="cmscap.cms_suspend_component" /> </achievegoalref> ... </goals> ... {code}
+<capability name="cmscap" file="jadex.bdi.planlib.cms.CMS" />

+</capabilities>

+. . .

+<goals>

+<achievegoalref name="cms suspend component">

+<concrete ref="cmscap.cms_suspend_component" />

+</achievegoalref>

+</goals>

+. . .

-~Including the CMS capability and the cms_suspend_component-goal~
+Including the CMS capability and the cms_suspend_component-goal

 Thus you can suspend a component in your plan:

-'''

-{code:java}

 public void body()

-{

 IComponentIdentifier component; The component to suspend

-...

-IGoal sc = createGoal("cms_suspend_component");
+IGoal sc = createGoal("cms suspend component");

 sc.getParameter("componentidentifier").setValue(component);

 sc.getParameter("cms").setValue(cms); Set cms in case of remote platform

 dispatchSubgoalAndWait(sc);

-...

 }

-{code}

-~Suspending a component on a local/remote platform~

 '''

+Suspending a component on a local/remote platform

-In the listing above - in order to suspend a component - you instantiate a new goal using the ~createGoal()~-method with the paramter "cms_suspend_component".
+In the listing above - in order to suspend a component - you instantiate a new goal using the createGoal()-method with the paramter "cms_suspend_component".
 Then you set its componentidentifier-parameter to the desired value, dispatch the subgoal and wait for success.
 As result the goal returns a possibly modified CMS component description of the suspended component.
 The same goal is used to suspend a remote component.
-In this case you only have to additionally supply the remote CMS component identifier.
+In this case you only have to additionally supply the remote CMS component identifier. ### Resuming Components If you want to resume a suspended component you can use the goal "cms_resume_component".
+It offers the following parameters: